-What is the best locking carabiner for rock climbing in 2020?
-We compared 15 of the best locking carabiners in a variety of tests to find out.
+What is the best locking carabiner for rock climbing?
+We compared 15 of the best locking carabiners in various tests to find out.
 We’re positive that the Petzl Attache still is the best locking carabiner in the market.

-We judged each carabiner on the following six categories: lightness/compactness, ease of unlocking, gate hang up, amount of knots held, rope pull smoothness, and gate clearance.
+We judged each carabiner on the following six categories: lightness/compactness, ease of unlocking, gate hang up, amount of knots held, rope pull smoothness and gate clearance.
 In the end, we found that there was no one product that excels at everything.
-Instead, there are three main categories that each had their own top products: lightweight locking carabiners, medium belay, and rappel carabiners, and large belay and rappel carabiners.
+Instead, three main categories had their own top products: lightweight locking carabiners, medium belay, and rappel carabiners, and large belay and rappel carabiners.

 Best Overall Locking Carabiner: Petzl Attache